matpakke/Security-Management-and-Governance-Royal-Holloway-London/README.md

 | Week 3.
 People and cyber security | **Key concepts**:<br /> People; Security Vetting; Contracting <br /> **Learning outcomes**: <br />• Develop an appreciation of the different types of people and how to manage competing interests in an ISMS. <br />• Identify and implement different controls for the management of people in organizations. |
 | Week 4.
 A security management ecosystem | **Key concepts**:<br /> Security Awareness Training; Trust; Acceptable Use Policies <br /> **Learning outcomes**: <br />• Evaluate the impact of integration of people-centric security into an ISMS. |

+## Activities of this course
+The course is comprised of the following elements: